 In addition to those neurons that help with brain functioning, exercise also tackles stress, anxiety and depression.
 Movement releases endorphins and raises levels of serotonin and dopamine.
 The lack of these chemicals is highly linked with depression and anxiety.
 (3) Many therapists and psychologists prescribe additional exercise as a treatment for anxiety and depressive disorders.
-A little movement can go a long way in avoiding the stress that is so often associated with schoolwork.
+A little movement can go a long way towards avoiding the stress that is so often associated with schoolwork.

 Scheduling is Important:

-Alright, I’ve just laid out to you why you should be exercising.
-But what if you don’t have time to leave for a 45 minute bike ride?
+Alright, I’ve just laid out to you why your child should be exercising during study time.
+But what if they don’t have time to leave for a 45 minute bike ride?

 No worries!
 The kind of movement that helps you study doesn’t have to—and honestly shouldn’t— be long workouts.
 It can be very helpful to schedule a long run or sports practice BEFORE a study session, but during the studying, quick bursts of cardio are your friend.
 Here are some examples of good study break workouts: